kikkia/Vinny/README.md

 ***OwnerID***
 <Discord ID for the owner of the bot> (Your discord ID)
 ```
+Alternatively you can use ENV variables with the same field names (without *)

 The only mandatory fields in here are Discord, OwnerID and BotID.
 Leaving the others out will possibly disable some commands and spit out some non-fatal errors.